zulunia/pactl-mute/README.md

 ### Usage

-replace $app_name with the application name
+./pactl-mute.sh Firefox

+### To see list of current sinks and associated application name
 > pactl list sink-inputs | grep application.name